US Treasury and Department of Commerce hit by major hack | DW | 14.12.2020

-Investigators have alleged Russia is behind a major hack on US goverment agencies.
-Hackers likely gained access by infiltrating software updates sent by an IT provider.
+Hackers broke into US government agency networks as part of a monthslong global campaign, likely gaining access by infiltrating software updates sent by an IT provider.
+Many experts suspect Russia is responsible.

+Experts believe the hack has likely gone far beyond the Commerce and Treasury departments, the latter seen here

 At least two US government agencies, including the Treasury and the Department of Commerce, were struck by a major computer hack from a foreign agent, insiders told reporters on Sunday.